-Windscript Vol. 31 launch took place at the Art Gallery of Regina as part of the Cathedral Village Arts Festival.
-Twenty-seven young writers contributed to Windscript Vol. 30, three of whom were awarded for their creative pieces of writing, and three who were noted as honourable mentions.
-Eleven students, including the three award recipients, shared their work with the audience at the launch.
+The Windscript Vol. 36 launch took place online over Zoom and Facebook Live as part of the Cathedral Village Arts Festival.
+24 young writers contributed to this year's issue, three of whom were awarded for their creative pieces of writing, and three who were noted as honourable mentions.